syuja/GreenPlumSetup/python/PYGRESQL_PYTHON.md

     su - gpadmin
     gpstart

 Log out of `gpadmin`.
-It allow running Python mostly for database analytics; it will be difficult to install the
+It allows running Python mostly for database analytics; it will be difficult to install the
 `pygresql` module there.
 The path will not be added properly.

     #control d #logs out of gpadmin  and into root